 Fluffy, blueberry-y, and drenched in sweet maple syrup – you NEED these blueberry pancakes in your life!
-For breakfast or any time of day, this recipe is about to make you so happy!
+For breakfast or any time of day!

 This blueberry pancake recipe an absolute favorite in my house.
 If you love our classic pancake recipe, then you’ll super love this blueberry version!
 Need lunch and dinner ideas too?
 How about a tuna stuffed tomato or toasted club sandwich for lunch, and some grilled rib eye steaks or honey mustard chicken at dinner!

 Blueberry Pancake Ingredients